largecats/largecats.github.io/_posts/2020-10-17-spark-cache.md

 <sup>Because t0 is cached, it is read from InMemoryTableScan, and the filter on region in t0 is not re-evaluated when computing t1 and t2.</sup>
 </div>

-### Caching may take more time than not caching
+### To cache or not to cache

-If the time it takes to compute a table * the times it is used > the time it takes to cache the table, then caching may save time.
+If the time it takes to compute a table * the times it is used > the time it takes to compute and cache the table, then caching may save time.
 Otherwise, not caching would be faster.

 In other words, if the query is simple but the dataframe is huge, it may be faster to not cache and just re-evaluate the dataframe as needed.
 If the query is complex and the resulting dataframe is small, then caching may improve performance if the dataframe needs to be reused.